 Slip and Fall Accidents and Use of an Injury Attorney

-A majority of these victims end up dying as a result of the injuries that they sustained in the slip and fall accident.
+A majority of these elderly victims end up severely injured, or even dying as a result of the injuries that they sustained in the slip and fall accident.
 If you or anyone in your family has recently been involved in a slip and fall accident, you are going to need the professional knowledge of a Phoenix slip and fall attorney.
-Here at Hutzler Law, we are highly trained individuals and have many years of practice in dealing with these particular types of cases which have led to accidental personal injuries.
+Here at Hutzler Law, we are highly trained individuals and have many years of practice in dealing with these particular types of cases that have led to accidental personal injuries.

 The National Floor Safety Institute is an organization that is knowledgeable in education, safety, and research that aids citizens in preventing slip and fall accidents from occurring.
 NSFI presented hard facts that around 8 million citizens of the United States have suffered slip and fall injuries every year.
 These injuries resulted in them having to visit a hospital or even the emergency department due to the extent of their injuries.

 Most of the victims that were injured involved more women than men.
 A little over two million of these accidents were caused by businesses practicing improper maintenance of their flooring or failing to fix the loose floor coverings which can easily cause someone to slip while walking across the floor.
 A percentage of worker’s compensation cases for injuries that took place at their work were due to one of the employees slipping and falling during their shift.